Benjabby/ce889-neural-network/README.md

 Code for a neural network assignment to implement a single hidden-layer neural network in C++ using the C++ standard library.
 The neural network is then applied to an Aria robot using the Aria API.

-## `Utilities`
+## `MatrixFast`
-Contains matrix functionality and other useful utilities.
+Contains custom implemented, fast matrix functionality.

 ## `NeuralNetworkManager`
 Provides functionality to train and test multiple neural networks with different hyper-parameters.